informationgrid/ingrid-portal/README.md

 ### Debugging

-In IntelliJ, you need to have the Python plugin installed.
-Then you need to run `Run -> Start Listening for PHP Debug Connections` and set your breakpoints in your php-files.
+In IntelliJ, you need to have the PHP plugin installed.
+Then you need to run `Run -> Start Listening for PHP Debug Connections` and set your breakpoints in your php-files or twig-templates.
+For easy printing of variables, you can use the `vardump` function inside your twig-templates.